ryenus/rop/README.md

 ### Error Handling

-Any possible error would be thrown as a RuntimeException, or its subclass, provided with proper error massege.
+Any possible error would be thrown as a OptParseException, or its subclass, provided with proper error massege.
 You might want to catch the exception, print the error message and/or the help information before exiting the program.
 This task is intentionally left to you so that you can control how your program behaves upon parsing errors before terminating.

 ## Contributing